AlekseiIvanovI/QA_Portfolio/README.md

 ## Live Demo

-You can visit the live version of the website at [https://alexicoder.com/)
+You can visit the live version of the website [here](https://vocal-peony-b3f0ca.netlify.app/)

 ## Technologies Used